RefactoringCombos/ArlosCommitNotation/README.md

 A provable refactoring requires a burden of proof.
 The main methods of proof are
 * automated refactoring via tool, with knowledge of tool bugs.
-* Scripted manual refactoring, using the compiler to verify each step.
+* scripted manual refactoring, using the compiler to verify each step.
 [Recipes Here](https://github.com/InnovatingTeams/provable-refactorings)
+* use formal methods to prove the before state and after state are equal.

 With discipline these can prove bug-for-bug compatibility.
 They demonstrate safety for unknown bugs, even guaranteeing that you do not accidentally fix a bug you don't know exists (but your customers may be depending on).